 Women who undergo preimplantation genetic diagnosis significantly reduce their chances of having a baby with a genetic disease.
 However, it is recommended that additional testing be conducted once the pregnancy is established, just to be sure.
 A chorionic villus sampling can be performed at 10 to 12 weeks, or an amniocentesis can be performed after 15 weeks.
 Each of these tests is highly effective for ensuring that the developing fetus is healthy and normal.

-Intracytoplasmic sperm injection, or ICSI, is another micromanipulation technique that allows us to overcome very severe forms of male factor infertility.
+Intracytoplasmic sperm injection, or ICSI, is another micromanipulation technique that allows our top Florida infertility doctors to overcome very severe forms of male factor infertility.
 It is also useful when standard IVF does not result in any fertilized embryos, despite adequate supplies of both oocytes and sperm.

 IVF with ICSI involves the same stages as standard IVF up until the actual combination of sperm and eggs.
-Instead of simply placing each oocyte in a dish with a sample of washed, sorted sperm and waiting for fertilization to occur on its own, our specialists actually select individual healthy and motile sperm cells and use an extremely fine needle to inject them directly into each oocyte.
+Instead of simply placing each oocyte in a dish with a sample of washed, sorted sperm and waiting for fertilization to occur on its own, the specialists at IVF Florida actually select individual healthy and motile sperm cells and use an extremely fine needle to inject them directly into each oocyte.

 Once each oocyte has been fertilized with ICSI, the resulting embryos are placed in an incubator where their development will be monitored over the next three to five days.
-The percentage of fertilized embryos that will successfully develop after ICSI is similar to the percentage that will result after standard IVF.
+The percentage of fertilized embryos that will successfully develop after ICSI is similar to the percentage that will result after standard IVF at our fertility center.

 Assisted hatching is a technique that may help with the implantation stage of conception.
 Because the embryo must hatch from the zona pellucida before it can attach to the uterine wall, there is a theory that failure to implant may be due to an embryo's inability to escape from its shell.
 To aid in this process, we use extremely fine instruments to create a small opening in the zona pellucida prior to embryo transfer.